panva/node-oidc-provider/docs/README.md

 ### rotateRefreshToken

-Configures if and how the OP rotates refresh tokens after they are used.
+Configures if and how the authorization server rotates refresh tokens after they are used.
 Supported values are
  - `false` refresh tokens are not rotated and their initial expiration date is final
  - `true` refresh tokens are rotated when used, current token is marked as consumed and new one is issued with new TTL, when a consumed refresh token is encountered an error is returned instead and the whole token chain (grant) is revoked
  - `function` returning true/false, true when rotation should occur, false when it shouldn't